-- 5.2 The Ecology Fund was established on 26th March 1991 by the States of Jersey (P.32/1991) with a sum of money received as an insurance settlement from the Amoco Cadiz oil tanker disaster of 1978, with the following purpose, as detailed in the proposition - - 5.3 "the interest from the investment of which would be available for use by the trustees to grant aid, wholly or partially, for any activity designed to promote or protect the environment or ecology of Jersey". - 5.4 The Fund rules and administrative structure were laid out in P.32/1991 by the former Finance and Economics Committee (now the Minister for Treasury and Resources). - 5.5 On 29th September 2005, the States approved amendments to the Fund rules, under P.192/2005; impacting the future management of the Ecology Fund, presentation of annual reports to the States and the process for the appointment of Trustees. - 5.6 The Fund is managed by Trustees: under P.192/2005 the Chairman of the Trustees should be a member of the States, and on the recommendation of the Planning and Environment Committee there should be 5 trustees appointed by the States on the nomination of the former Environment and Public Services Committee. - 5.7 The Treasurer of the States is responsible for investing the Capital of the Fund.
+2.2 The Ecology Fund was established on 26th March 1991 by the States of Jersey (with the adoption of P.32/1991 - "Ecology Fund: establishment") with a sum of money received as an insurance settlement from the Amoco Cadiz oil tanker disaster of 1978, with the following purpose, as detailed in the proposition -

+- 2.3 "the interest from the investment of which would be available for use by the trustees to grant aid, wholly or partially, for any activity designed to promote or protect the environment or ecology of Jersey". - 2.4 The Fund rules and administrative structure were laid out in P.32/1991 by the former Finance and Economics Committee (now the Minister for Treasury and Resources). - 2.5 On 29th September 2005, the States approved amendments to the Fund Rules (with the adoption of P.192/2005 "Ecology Fund: appointment of Chairman and Trustees") impacting the future management of the Ecology Fund, presentation of annual reports to the States, and the process for the appointment of Trustees. - 2.6 The Fund is managed by Trustees: under P.192/2005, the Chairman of the Trustees should be a member of the States; and on the recommendation of the Environment and Public Services Committee (now Minister for Planning and Environment) there should be 5 Trustees appointed by the States on the nomination of that Committee (now Minister). - 2.7 The Treasurer of the States is responsible for investing the Capital of the Fund.
 Administration and accounting is the responsibility of the Planning and Environment Department.

-- 5.9 Whilst P.32/1991 gives the Treasurer of the States the responsibility for investing the capital of the Fund, the 2 propositions provide no guidance as to how the investments of the Fund should be carried out.
-Therefore Regulation 3 of the Public Finances (Transitional Provisions) (No. 2) (Jersey) Regulations 2005 applies, where it requires the Minister for Treasury and Resources to be responsible for the development of the Fund's investment strategy in consultation with the States Investment Advisor as he sees fit. - 5.10 In order to meet the Fund's purpose, the investment strategy set is for half of the Fund's assets to work towards an objective of maintaining, with a target to exceeding, the real value of the Fund over a rolling 5 year period, and for the remainder of the Fund's assets to provide sufficient high levels of income for distribution. - 5.11 It is assumed that providing the required distribution income is generated, the Trustees will accept some price volatility in their assets in the pursuit of longer-term investment returns.

-- 5.12 The strategy assumes that the distributions will be paid from investment income, and that in the long term there will be no requirement to have a separate strategic aim for the holding of cash. - 5.13 Therefore the Minister has set a strategic aim of investing 60% in returnseeking assets (equities and alternative investments class) and 40% in riskreducing assets as detailed below -
+- 2.9 Whilst P.32/1991 gives the Treasurer of the States the responsibility for investing the capital of the Fund, the 2 propositions provide no guidance as to how the investments of the Fund should be carried out.
+Therefore the Public Finances (Transitional Provisions) (No. 2) Jersey Regulations 2005 applies, where it requires the Minister for Treasury and Resources to be responsible for the development of the Fund's investment strategy in consultation with the States Investment Adviser (Regulation 3) as he sees fit. - 2.10 In order to meet the Fund's purpose, the investment strategy set is for half of the Fund's assets to work towards an objective of maintaining, with a target to exceeding, the real value of the Fund over a rolling 5 year period; and for the remainder of the Fund's assets to provide sufficient high levels of income for distribution. - 2.11 It is assumed that, providing the required distribution income is generated, the Trustees will accept some price volatility in their assets in the pursuit of longer-term investment returns. - 2.12 The strategy assumes that the distributions will be paid from investment income, and that in the long term there will be no requirement to have a separate strategic aim for the holding of cash. - 2.13 Therefore the Minister has set a strategic aim of investing 60% in returnseeking assets (equities and alternative investments class) and 40% in riskreducing assets as detailed below -

 Strategic Aim % Range %

 Stock market assets

 Equities 50 45 - 55

 Bonds 40 36 - 44

-Cash 0 - 3
+Cash - 0 - 3

-Non Stock market assets
+Non-Stock market assets

-Alternative Investments Class 10 N/A
+Alternative Investments Class 10 n/a